I am available for presentations on topics related to:

 therapy with transgender youth.

-Day 1: At the start of the first day you will learn about a range of transgender identities and the distinction between gender identity and sexual identity.
+Day 1: At the start of the first day you will learn about a range of transgender identities, including non-binary identities, and the distinction between gender identity and sexual orientation.
 I will present the components of a comprehensive evaluation of gender identity.
-Later in the morning we will examine how individuals transition successfully in the contexts of school and work.
 The afternoon will be dedicated to learning about the World Professional Association for Transgender Health (WPATH) Standards of Care and the process of writing a referral letter for hormone treatment or surgery.
 At the end of the day we will look at challenges workshop participants have experienced with their transgender clients.